stanfordnlp/edu-convokit/README.md

 }
 ```

-If you would like to be added to the list of papers that have used the `edu-convokit`, please make a pull request or contact Rose E. Wang at rewang@cs.stanford.edu.
+If you would like to be added to the list of papers that have used the `Edu-ConvoKit`, please make a pull request or contact Rose E. Wang at rewang@cs.stanford.edu.

 [textcolab]: https://colab.research.google.com/github/rosewang2008/edu-convokit/blob/main/tutorials/tutorial_text_preprocessing.ipynb
 [annotationcolab]: https://colab.research.google.com/github/rosewang2008/edu-convokit/blob/main/tutorials/tutorial_annotation.ipynb